Willis Carto: Views and influence

 Later, Carto would define his ideology as Jeffersonian and populist rather than National Socialist, particularly in Carto's 1982 book, Profiles in Populism.
-That book presented sympathetic profiles of several United States political figures including Thomas Jefferson, Huey Long, Robert M. La Follette, Andrew Jackson, and Henry Ford, as well as Catholic priest Father Charles Coughlin, who used radio to support of the policies of Adolf Hitler and Benito Mussolini.
+That book presented sympathetic profiles of several United States political figures including Thomas Jefferson, Huey Long, Robert M. La Follette, Andrew Jackson, and Henry Ford, as well as antisemitic Catholic priest Father Charles Coughlin.
+He was primarily known for his promotion of antisemitic conspiracy theories and Holocaust denial.
+Leonard Zeskind said of Carto's beliefs that he "marketed racism and anti-Semitism as if they were the solution to all the world’s ills."
+On religion, Carto said he was a "cultural Christian", but did not actually attend Church.